 This course of study presents theories and fundamentals of how and why fires start, spread and are controlled; an in-depth study of fire chemistry and physics; fire characteristics of materials; extinguishing agents; and fire control techniques.
+This course meets the National Fire Academy, Fire and Emergency Services Higher Education (FESHE) curriculum model for Fire Behavior and Combustion.
 This course has been approved for online, hybrid and correspondence delivery.